-Outlined below is guidance on the upload, editing and deleting processes in Manage Your Collections.
-If, after reading this guidance, you still can’t find the answer to your question, please email us with your query.
+Outlined below is guidance on the upload, editing and deleting processes in Manage Your Collections (MYC).
+If after reading this guidance you still can’t find the answer to your question, please email us with your query.

 What can I upload to Discovery?

-You are able to upload spreadsheets in either .xlsx or .tsv to Manage Your Collections; this can be either the MYC template or your own spreadsheets with the fields mapped to Discovery’s.
+You can upload spreadsheets as either .xlsx or .tsv files to Manage Your Collections.
+This file can be either the MYC template or your own spreadsheets with the fields mapped to Discovery’s.

 Uploading with the MYC template

 The MYC Excel template is ISAD(G) compliant.
 It has 24 fields but only six are required fields at the fonds level: